elicia4/linux_notes/commands/kill.md

 # [1]    132 terminated  xlogo
 ```

-You can specify the process you want to kill with either its PID or its
+You can specify the process you want to kill with either its PID/jobspec.
-jobspec.

 What the command does is send processes signals, it's one of the ways the OS
 interacts with programs.
 When you use `CTRL-z`, you send a `TSTP`, or "terminal